 From helmets to brakes, bells, and reflectors, learn the laws

 Before your next ride, make sure you have the required bicycle equipment.
-Based on provincial and municipal regulations, here's a list of what you need.
+Based on provincial regulations, here's a list of what you need.

 - Cyclists under the age of 18 must wear an approved bicycle helmet

 - If you have children and pull them in trail-a-bikes or trailers, they must wear an approved bicycle helmet too

 - Fit the helmet an inch above your eyebrows and make sure it's level

 - Adjust the straps so that the "V" is below your ears